keybase/homebrew-beta/GUIDE.md

           version "1.0.0-15"

-- Comment out the bottle section.
+- Comment out the bottle section (if present).
 We will update it later.
 - Commit and push the changes.
 - Update your taps: `brew update`.
 You should see keybase in the list of updated formula.